Do Your Mutual Fund Investments Qualify for Discounts?

 How to Find Out if Your Fund Offers Breakpoints

 You can look up breakpoint schedules and linkage rules using FINRA's online Fund Analyzer.
 You can also find a fund's breakpoint schedule and the conditions through which the discounts are available in a fund's prospectus or "Statement of Additional Information."
 Typically, you will find this information in the "sales charges" section of these documents.
-You can obtain these documents by: calling your broker or financial advisor; calling or writing the mutual fund company; accessing the mutual fund company's Web site; accessing the U.S. Securities and Exchange Commission's EDGAR database, or contacting the SEC's Office of Public Reference at (202) 942-8090 (phone), (202) 942-9001 (fax), or firstname.lastname@example.org (email).
+You can obtain these documents by: calling your broker or financial adviser; calling or writing the mutual fund company; accessing the mutual fund company's website; accessing the U.S. Securities and Exchange Commission's EDGAR database, or contacting the SEC's Office of Public Reference at (202) 942-8090 (phone), (202) 942-9001 (fax), or email@example.com (email).

 Be Proactive About Breakpoints

 There are a number of steps you can take to make sure you are paying the lowest possible price for a fund that charges a front-end sales load:

 - Understand how breakpoints work.
 Make sure that you understand the fund's breakpoint program.
 Ask your broker or financial adviser for an explanation.
 Go to the fund's website.
 Read a fund's prospectus and Statement of Additional Information before you make a purchase for information on the terms and conditions of any available breakpoints.

 - Review your mutual fund holdings.
 In order to ensure you're not missing any fund investments that could count toward breakpoint discounts, you may wish to collect all monthly and quarterly mutual fund statements.
 Make sure you include funds held in retirement accounts and college savings vehicles and those held by family members.